AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Evaluation

+\chengk{ We use Whisper-Large-V3~\cite{whisper} to recognize transcriptions of carrying audio $x^0$ and jailbreak audio $x^0+\delta$, then use OpenAI's Moderation API~\cite{openai_moderation} to obtain toxicity scores (within $[0, 1]$).
+Higher scores indicate greater likelihood of victims noticing malicious intent.
+Results in \Cref{fig:steal_obj_result} show scores exceed 0.7 and 0.3 for strong and weak adversaries without stealthy strategies (Base), indicating obvious intent.
+Scores decrease significantly and approach 0 when stealthy strategies are applied, demonstrating that {\uline{\attackname can jailbreak \smodelnames without raising awareness}}.
+The Speeding-up strategy's score can be reduced by increasing ratio $\alpha$, e.g., decreasing from 0.35 to 0.02 when increasing $\alpha$ from $2$ to $3$, with no loss in effectiveness (ASR$_1$ remains 100\%).}

-{\bf Comparing with baselines.} The stealthiness comparison between \attackname and the three baselines for the strong adversary are shown in \Cref{fig:steal_obj_result_harmful_scenario}.
-The WER of all three baselines are close to 0\%, similar to \attackname without applying any stealthy strategies (i.e., Base), indicating that {\uline{the intent of the jailbreak audios crafted by the three baselines can be easily noticed}}.
+{\bf Comparing with baselines.} Stealthiness comparison between \attackname and three baselines for the strong adversary is shown in \Cref{fig:steal_obj_result_harmful_scenario}. \chengk{ Toxicity scores for VoiceJailbreak, SpeechGuard, and Abusing are 0.78, 0.75, and 0.61, respectively, close to \attackname's Base strategy,} indicating that {\uline{jailbreak audios crafted by these baselines are easily noticed}}.